What Kind of Guitar Player Are You?

 If anyone knows anything about performing under serious amounts of pressure, Mr Pit does and usually nails it the first time!

 Another skill Mr Pit has is playing with a click track.
-In order to keep the budget in check, many theatre productions are using supporting tracks (which contain strings, horns, etc.) alongside a 4 piece rhythm section.
+In order to keep the budget in check, many theater productions are using supporting tracks (which contain strings, horns, etc.) alongside a 4 piece rhythm section.

 Mr on Tour